-Audit and Risk Management The Company believes it is not of a size to justify having a separate Audit and Risk Management Committee.
+Audit and Risk Management

+The Company believes it is not of a size to justify having a separate Audit and Risk Management Committee.
 Ultimate responsibility for the integrity of the Company's financial reporting rests with the full Board.
-Given the small size of the Board, the Directors believe an Audit Committee structure to be inefficient.
-All Directors share responsibility for ensuring the integrity of the Company's financial reporting and appropriate Board processes must be implemented to perform the following audit and risk management functions:
+Given the small size of the Board, the directors believe an Audit Committee structure to be inefficient.
+All directors share responsibility for ensuring the integrity of the Company's financial reporting and appropriate Board processes must be implemented to perform the following audit and risk management functions:

-- (1) external audit function: - (a) review the overall conduct of the external audit process including the independence of all parties to the process; - (b) review the performance of the external auditors; - (c) consider the reappointment and proposed fees of the external auditor; and - (d) where appropriate seek tenders for the audit and where a change of external auditor is recommended arrange submission to shareholders for shareholder approval; - (2) reviewing the quality and accuracy of published financial reports; - (3) reviewing the accounting function and ongoing application of appropriate accounting and business policies and procedures; - (4) reviewing and imposing variations to the risk management and internal control policies designed and implemented by Company management; and - (5) any other matters relevant to audit and risk management processes.
+- external audit function: - o review the overall conduct of the external audit process including the independence of all parties to the process; - o review the performance of the external auditors; - o consider the reappointment and proposed fees of the external auditor; and - where appropriate seek tenders for the audit and where a change of external auditor is recommended arrange submission to shareholders for shareholder approval; - reviewing the quality and accuracy of published financial reports; - reviewing the accounting function and ongoing application of appropriate accounting and business policies and procedures; - reviewing and imposing variations to the risk management and internal control policies designed and implemented by Company management; and - any other matters relevant to audit and risk management processes.